by TeachThought Staff

 A decent working definition of intrinsic motivation is “motivation that stems directly from an action rather than a reward.”
 Dr. Richard Ryan and Edward Deci explain in their Intrinsic and Extrinsic Motivations: Classic Definitions & New Directions.

 When intrinsically motivated, a person is moved to act for the fun or challenge entailed rather than because of external products, pressures, or rewards….In Self-Determination Theory, we distinguish between different types of motivation based on the different reason or goals that give rise to an action.
 The most basic distinction is between intrinsic motivation, which refers to doing something because it is inherently interesting or enjoyable, and extrinsic motivation, which refers to doing something because it leads to a separable outcome.
 Extrinsic motivation thus contrasts with intrinsic motivation, which refers to doing an activity simply for the enjoyment of the activity itself, rather than its instrumental value.”

 Put another way, if a student studies for a test to make a qualifying grade to play for the basketball team, that would be an example of extrinsic motivation.
 Another example?
 Studying to “get good grades.”
 And as you probably know by now, its polar opposite, intrinsic motivation, is the more powerful of the two, though not necessarily more common.

 In the following video, Daniel Pink explores the incredible impact of intrinsic motivation on performance, innovation, and the way we learn.
-While he frames the idea around “business,” he is clearly discussing learning and performance, which is why we’re all here, yes?
+While he frames the idea around “business,” he is clearly discussing learning and performance, which is ground zero for educators.

 The Definition Of Intrinsic Motivation; image attribution flickr user bengrey